 Keith Leroy Julle of Kingman died Wednesday, Feb.
 20, 2008, in Kingman.
 He was born May 13, 1939, in La Grande, Ore., and came to Kingman 29 years ago from Houston.
-Keith graduated from Southwest Missouri State with a B.S. degree in business, and from Pepperdine University with a Master's degree in business.
+Keith graduated from Southwest Missouri State with a Bachelor of Science degree in business, and from Pepperdine University with a master's degree in Business.
 He worked for Shell Oil Company for 13 years and was owner of Mohave Oil Company since moving to Kingman in 1979.

 Keith is survived by his wife, Marilyn Julle; his daughter and son-in-law, Pam and Jon Olney; son and daughter-in-law, Kevin and Lisa Julle; and his mother, Eleta Julle of Chicago.
 He is also survived by five grandchildren, Sara Olney, Hanna Olney, Emma Olney, Tyler Julle and Kyle Julle.

-Visitation will be from 11 a.m. to 1 p.m. at Sutton Memorial Funeral Home, 1701 Sycamore Ave., and the service will be at 2 p.m.
+Visitation will be from 11 a.m. to 1 p.m.
 Tuesday, Feb.
-26 at St. Johns United Methodist Church, 1730 Kino Ave.
-Burial will be at Mountain View Cemetery, 1301 Stockton Hill Road.
+26, at Sutton Memorial Funeral Home, 1701 Sycamore Ave., with the service following at 2 p.m. at St. John's United Methodist Church, 1730 Kino Ave.
+Burial will be at Mountain View Cemetery, 1301 Stockton Hill Road, following the service.

 In lieu of flowers, donations can be made to the Kingman Elk's Scholarship fund in his memory.